-In the framework of the EU-funded project ANIMA (Aviation Noise Impact Management through Novel Approaches), the Airport Regions Council, together with the ANIMA consortium, are organising an interactive webinar on the topic of quality of life and ICAO Balanced Approach implementation.
+In the framework of the EU-funded project ANIMA (Aviation Noise Impact Management through Novel Approaches), the Airport Regions Council, together with the ANIMA consortium, organised an interactive webinar on the topic of quality of life and ICAO Balanced Approach implementation.

-This event aims to generate debate, reflection, interest, engagement and more visibility and information for Communities and Local Authorities regarding the measures (noise interventions) already taken at airports, and its effects in those key cases that already provided better outcomes.
+This event generated debate, reflection, interest, engagement and more visibility and information for Communities and Local Authorities regarding the measures (noise interventions) already taken at airports, and its effects in those key cases that already provided better outcomes.

 Noise management is a deeply complex issue.
 There is a need to design robust noise management actions that can deliver targeted outcomes (not necessarily represented through noise metrics), and where progress towards such outcomes can be evaluated.